openai/GABRIEL/README.md

 **GABRIEL** (Generalized Attribute Based Ratings Information Extraction Library) turns messy qualitative corpora into analysis-ready datasets with GPT.
 It handles prompting, batching, retries, checkpointing, and audit trails so you can treat “ask the model” workflows like any other measurement instrument.
 From rating rhetoric across a million speeches to matching product catalogs, you focus on the research question while GABRIEL handles the operations.

-📓 **Tutorial notebook** (start here!): https://colab.research.google.com/drive/1RMUeAWACpViqiUMlPMMwPTKyGU-OX756?usp=sharing — also available as `gabriel_tutorial_notebook.ipynb` in this repo if you’d like to download and run it locally.
+📓 **Tutorial notebook** (start here!): [GABRIEL Colab notebook](https://colab.research.google.com/drive/1RMUeAWACpViqiUMlPMMwPTKyGU-OX756?usp=sharing) — also available as `gabriel_tutorial_notebook.ipynb` in this repo if you’d like to download and run it locally.

-You can install the GABRIEL Python library with `pip install openai-gabriel` and then `import gabriel`.
+You can install the GABRIEL Python library from [PyPI](https://pypi.org/project/openai-gabriel/) with `pip install openai-gabriel` and then `import gabriel`.

+Read our blog post [here](https://openai.com/index/scaling-social-science-research/), our paper with validation experiments and applied examples here, and submit feedback / bugs / feature requests [here](https://forms.gle/RKnBskuiZ64Wt9D66).

 ## Table of contents